 I can never, ever, run out of chocolate chips.
 I love to make chocolate chip cookies and eat chocolate chips in a bowl as a snack.
 Don’t forget pumpkin bread with chocolate chips, oh yeah, pumpkin with chocolate, great combination!

 We all need to store oil if we cook or bake.
 The biggest function of oil in baked goods is to keep your product moist, such as cakes, muffins, or cookies.
-Plus, who doesn’t love to make their own homemade salad dressings?
+Plus, who doesn’t love to make their homemade salad dressings?
 I realize everyone has their favorite oil for baking, cooking, and frying food.
 I store olive oil, coconut oil, and vegetable oil.
+They say that extra virgin olive oil is more healthy, so that’s what I buy for my cooking needs.

 19. Canned Pumpkin